 I think that meeting a stranger carries with it an inherent tension.
 Two strangers in Palaeolithic times were not automatically enemies, but they were not automatically on friendly terms either.

 Then there is our natural desire for "personal space".
-We do not readily pee, defecate or sleep in the presence of others.
+We do not readily urinate, defecate or sleep in the presence of others.

 Now, on a personal note, I actually love people, even strangers.
 The discrepancy, I suspect, derives from the fact that the social brain and the anti-social brain are very different organs (certainly with very different agendas).